schmittjoaopedro/getting-and-cleaning-data/README.md

 This file describe the steps to tidy the data collected of the movements of sensors from Smartphones.

-1. Have installed properly the software R and the dplyr library.
+1. Have installed properly the software R and the dplyr and reshape2 libraries.
 2. Clone the [GitHub repository](https://github.com/schmittjoaopedro/getting-and-cleaning-data) on your computer
 3. Start the R software, copy the path of the directory where this github repository was cloned
 3. Using setwd() command, define the directory copied in step 2.